K4t3a/K4t3a/README.md

 - 🎓 I’m a 3rd-year student at IThub College.
 - 💻 Currently learning: Golang, REST API, and Linux.
 - 🚀 Want to master and improve: NestJS and React.
+- 🎨 I enjoy doing design stuff!
+- 🌟 My dream is to become a senior developer.
 - 🎮 Anime and video game enthusiast!
 - 🌍 Languages: Russian and English.

 <div id="lang">
   <h2>Languages and skills</h2>